cysouw/diathesis/text/c04_reflexive.md

  \a.
 Ich befreunde mich mit ihm.
  \b.
 Ich befreunde ihn.

-### --- [ OBJ > PBJ ] Governed antipassive --- {.unnumbered}
+### --- [ OBJ > PBJ ] Governed antipassive (\textsc{Deakkusativ}) --- {.unnumbered}

 ### [ NA | NP ] Reflexive governed antipassive {#sec:reflexive-accusative-antipassive}

 The *sich* counterpart of the transitive *beklagen* 'to lament' \Next[a,b] is somewhat alike to an intransitive action that has a reflexive pronoun attached.
-There is no semantic reflexivity whatsoever in the expression, i.e. the complaining in \Next[b] does not mean 'I complain about myself' (e.g. adding *selbst* is not possible); the complaint is still about *Lärm* 'noise'.
+There is no semantic 'self-inflicting' reflexivity whatsoever in the expression, i.e. the complaining in \Next[b] does not mean 'I complain about myself' (e.g. adding *selbst* is not possible); the complaint is still about *Lärm* 'noise'.
 However, this object of the complaint is demoted from accusative \Next[a], which cannot be dropped \Next[c], to a prepositional phrase \Next[b], which can be dropped \Next[d].
 Note that without the prepositional phrase \Next[d] the expression is indeed ambiguous between a real reflexive meaning ('I complain about myself') and a non-reflexive reading ('I am complaining').
 For a typological survey of such antipassive uses of reflexive markers, see Janic [-@janic2010].
 Wiemer and Nedjalkov [-@wiemer2007: 464-465] call such verbs 'deaccusatives' and consider them to be 'extremely rare' (which they are not).
 It is an open question why some verbs take a reflexive antipassive, while other take a simple antipassive without reflexive pronoun (cf [@sec:prepositions-accusative-antipassive]).
 All prepositional phrases of the verbs in this section are governed prepositions \Next[e].

 \ex.
  \a.
 Ich beklage den Lärm.